section-engineering-education/engineering-education/content/articles/laravel-sanctum-api-auth/index.md

 ### Prerequisites
 - Basic knowledge of Laravel.
-- You need API test tools such as [Postman](https://www.postman.com/) installed.
+- You'll need to have API test tools such as [Postman](https://www.postman.com/) installed.

 ### Objective
 By the end of this tutorial, you should be able to authenticate your user's API calls and Single Page Applications (SPA) using Laravel Sanctum.